 A trip to the Biltmore is no more expensive than attending a theme park, but, like theme parks, certain times of year are more expensive.

-Christmas at Biltmore is one of the busiest times of year to visit the estate.
+Christmas at Biltmore is the busiest time of year to visit the estate.
 Weekdays are always cheaper than weekends and holidays.

 House entry tickets include: